As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 Mild to super spicy - the heat of this dish is up to you!

 General Tso's sauce should be a bit spicy no matter what, but how spicy is 100% up to you.
-Start with 1 tbsp of chili garlic sauce and adjust up from there.
-Do the same thing with the rice - start with 1 tbsp of sriracha sauce and add more if you like it spicy.
+Start with 1 tablespoon of chili garlic sauce and adjust up from there.
+Do the same thing with the rice - start with 1 tablespoon of sriracha sauce and add more if you like it spicy.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.